FUSAR-KLIP: Towards Multimodal Foundation Models for Remote Sensing: Experiments and analysis

-To assess the textual accuracy of SAR-GEOVL-1M, we conducted an expert evaluation on a randomly sampled 2\% subset of the dataset, given its large scale.
-Each image was annotated with eight types of semantic information, and accuracy was independently assessed for each type.
+To assess the textual accuracy of FUSAR-GEOVL-1M, we conducted an expert evaluation on a randomly sampled 2\% subset of the dataset.
+Three experts independently rated eight semantic attributes per image, assigning information accuracy scores to quantify factual consistency.
 As shown in \figref{fig_txt_acc}, the overall accuracy approaches 80\%.
 Marine target descriptions achieve higher accuracy than ground targets, benefiting from the relatively uniform sea background.
 Environmental descriptions also perform well, aided by geospatial cues and lower semantic complexity.
 While fine-grained target attributes occasionally contain errors, the generated texts are generally accurate and coherent, offering strong support for high-level scene understanding and multimodal pre-training.

-To further compare semantic expressiveness, we selected a subset of SAR-GEOVL-1M with manual target annotations and generated templated descriptions using the method in RemoteCLIP~\cite{10504785}.
-As shown in \figref{fig9a}, t-SNE visualization reveals that SAR-GEOVL-1M texts exhibit tighter clustering aligned with image features, whereas templated texts are more dispersed, indicating semantic sparsity.
-Additionally, as illustrated in \figref{fig9b}, we compared and analyzed multiple RS multimodal datasets using two metrics: the text semantic richness index (MTLD\cite{mccarthy2005assessment}) and token count.
-Overall, SAR-GEOVL-1M significantly outperforms existing mainstream datasets in both semantic richness and token count.
+To further compare semantic expressiveness, we selected a subset of FUSAR-GEOVL-1M with manual target annotations and generated templated descriptions using the method in RemoteCLIP~\cite{10504785}.
+As shown in \figref{fig9a}, t-SNE visualization reveals that FUSAR-GEOVL-1M texts exhibit tighter clustering aligned with image features, whereas templated texts are more dispersed, indicating semantic sparsity.
+Additionally, as illustrated in \figref{fig9b}, we compared and analyzed multiple remote sensing multimodal datasets using two metrics: the text semantic richness index (MTLD\cite{mccarthy2005assessment}) and token count.
+Overall, FUSAR-GEOVL-1M significantly outperforms existing mainstream datasets in both semantic richness and token count.